andrewc2020/webpack-guide-examples/README.md

 The exception is the current branch which was added to illustrate adding support for testing with mocha, babel and typescript.

+Much learning was gained from Robin Wieruch's blog article https://www.robinwieruch.de/react-testing-mocha-chai-enzyme-sinon

+Exploring asynchronous testing was also greatly helped by this article https://staxmanade.com/2015/11/testing-asyncronous-code-with-mochajs-and-es7-async-await/.

+The testing suite makes copious use of both blog articles and so far does not attempt to test the application itself, but this may follow in a future commit.

 To run the tests npm run test-typed